-- Identify the variables required for the new scheme and check if they are already available for use in the CCPP by checking the metadata tables in GFS_typedefs.F90 or by perusing file ccpp-framework/doc/DevelopersGuide/CCPP_VARIABLES{FV3,SCM}.pdf generated by ccpp_prebuild.py. - If the variables are already available, they can be invoked in the scheme's metadata table and one can skip the rest of this subsection.
+- Identify the variables required for the new scheme and check if they are already available for use in the CCPP by checking the metadata information in GFS_typedefs.meta or by perusing file ccpp_framework/doc/ DevelopersGuide/CCPP_VARIABLES{FV3, SCM}.pdf generated by ccpp_prebuild.py. - If the variables are already available, they can be invoked in the scheme's metadata file and one can skip the rest of this subsection.
 If the variable required is not available, consider if it can be calculated from the existing variables in the CCPP.
 If so, an interstitial scheme (such as scheme_pre; see more in Chapter 2) can be created to calculate the variable.
 However, the variable must be defined but not initialized in the host model as the memory for this variable must be allocated on the host model side.
-Instructions for how to add variables to the host model side is described in Chapter 6. - It is important to note that not all data types are persistent in memory.
-Most variables in the interstitial data type are reset (to zero or other initial values) at the beginning of a physics group and do not persist from one set to another or from one group to another.
-The diagnostic data type is periodically reset because it is used to accumulate variables for given time intervals.
-However, there is a small subset of interstitial variables that are set at creation time and are not reset; these are typically dimensions used in other interstitial variables.
+Instructions for how to add variables to the host model side is described in Chapter 6.